NECEC Team

 Magdalena is the Director of Cleantech Navigate, NECEC's signature innovation program that provides cleantech startups access to resources and business support to help them grow and scale.
 She is an experienced manager in business and product development, with a demonstrated history of achieving goals in the financial and information technology industries.
 She previously served as the Head of Sales for the Polish software firm Asseco Data Systems and the Head of Business Development for Pekao Leasing, also based in Poland.
 At Pekao Leasing her duties included partnership development, product development and sales channel development.
 Magdalena holds a Master of Arts in Finance and Banking from the Warsaw School of Economics and a Bachelor of Arts in Capital Markets from the College of Economics in Warsaw.
 Reach her at mwilk@necec.org.

-Natalie Hildt Treat, Senior Policy Manager
+Natalie Hildt Treat, Director of Public Policy

-Natalie is senior policy manager with NECEC’s Policy and Government Affairs team.
+Natalie is Director of Public Policy with NECEC’s Policy and Government Affairs team.
 Prior to joining NECEC, Natalie served as senior policy advisor for Northeast States for Coordinated Air Use Management (NESCAUM), where she managed a multi-state Building Electrification Initiative.
 For five years, Natalie was the executive director of C-10 Research and Education Foundation, a nonprofit focused on public health and nuclear safety.
 She worked for eight years at Northeast Energy Efficiency Partnerships (NEEP), where she was senior manager for public policy outreach.
 Natalie has also served at National Grid managing communication and energy efficiency programs, as community development director for U.S. Congressman John F. Tierney, as project coordinator for Energy & Resource Solutions, Inc. and as project associate at the Appliance Standards Awareness Project (ASAP).
 Natalie holds a B.A. in Environment and Public Policy from Connecticut College and an M.A. in Communication Management from Emerson College.
 Reach Natalie at ntreat@necec.org.

-Olivia LaRoche, Northeast Program Manager
+Olivia LaRoche, Program Manager for Cleantech Open Northeast

 Kym Weil, Executive Assistant